theRAPTLab/gsgo/docs/01-architecture/02-state.md

 filterFunction      = (key,propOrObj,propValue) => [...modified args] _or_
                                                 => `undefined`
 ```
 In general, any module can access state by group name using the UR methods.
 You just need to know the group name, and know the format of the returned object.
 If you want to know what the different keys for a group are, you can refer to the `appcore` module that defines it, and be assured that the system will catch misnamed keys AND prevent you from reusing key names across different groups.

+NOTE: The StateGroupMgr class has additional methods for manipulating state, but these are only accessible from within a module that creates its class instance (e.g. an appcore module).
+For example:

+* **change hooks** are a filter function that can be provided to ensure data conforms to expectations, like converting strings from the UI to numbers for the database
+* **effect hooks** are run after a change to state is successfully updated.
+These are similar to notifications but for the managing module as a direct callback.

 #### react init